 If you scour the internet for seamless socks and buy multiple pairs of the same exact pants because your child will actually wear them, you are not alone.
 There are many of us out there, dealing with sensitive children who give us a long list of criteria for what they are willing to wear.

 Do you know there is a link between Sensory Processing Disorder and Anxiety?
 It is not a coincidence that kids with SPD often have anxiety.

 My Shift from Therapist to Mom of a Child with Sensory Processing Disorder I am a Therapist Mother of a Child with Sensory Processing Disorder (SPD).
 They never taught me about Sensory Processing Disorder in graduate school.
 I learned about sensory processing in the worst way possible.
 I was in a training for toddler mental health.
 The professor was covering the topic of sensory […]

 Do you ever wonder what is sensory processing disorder?
 Take this 6 minute video lesson and learn the basics of sensory processing disorder.
 Click here to get started!
-For 20% off the video course How to Parent Your Anxious Kids click the link below: For more articles on sensory processing follow Anxious Toddlers board: Follow Anxious Toddlers’s board TODDLER Sensory issues on Pinterest.
-For in-depth […]
+How to Teach Your Kids to Crush Anxiety click the link below: For more articles on sensory processing follow Anxious Toddlers board: Follow Anxious Toddlers’s board TODDLER Sensory issues on Pinterest.
+For in-depth help get the book […]